Common Career Paths

-George Fox seeks students who would like to influence the direction journalism takes in this time of media transition.
-The four-year, 39-credit-hour degree will prepare students to pursue careers in newspaper and magazine publication, broadcast journalism, and editing, among other fields.
+Graduates will have the opportunity to influence the direction journalism takes in this time of media transition, and will be prepared to pursue careers in newspaper and magazine publication, broadcast journalism and editing, among other fields.

 Visit the Communication Arts website to learn more about what the department offers.